-U.S. employers added 209,000 jobs in July, which was above the consensus forecast of 180,000 jobs.
-Over the past three months, job gains have averaged 195,000.
-This is a healthy pace and the economy remains in good shape, but job growth may be slowing slightly: 2017 has averaged 184,000 new jobs monthly, down from 2016's 187,000.
+U.S. employers added 156,000 jobs in August, which was below the consensus forecast for 180,000.
+Over the past three months, job gains have averaged 185,000—10,000 fewer than last month’s rolling average.
+This is a healthy pace and the economy remains in good shape, but job growth is starting to slow slightly: 2017 has averaged 176,000 new jobs monthly, down from 2016's 187,000.
 Surprisingly, wage growth has not accelerated, despite the tight labor market.
-July's 2.5% wage growth maintained the pace we've seen for most of the past year.
+August's 2.5% wage growth maintained the pace we've seen for most of the past year.